Healthy Homes Assessment Te Mata

 What We Do

-As building inspectors we take on all issues of expert house inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we take on all aspects of professional home inspects.
+We’re here to ensure that you make the correct choice when it comes to purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to ensure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning your own home.
+We are serious about your investment We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of purchasing or owning an home.

-We specialise in a variety of services to make sure you are fully informed about the condition of any property you may be contemplating buying or selling and also other services.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be thinking of buying or selling as well as additional services.

-We not only work with you but we also collaborate with a number of important clients such as bank branches, local councils, and insurance companies.
-They seem to enjoy their peace of mind provided, thanks to the information that we offer in our reports of building inspections.
+Not only do we cooperate with you, we also have major clients, including bank branches, local councils, and insurance companies.
+They clearly enjoy the peace of mind provided, thanks to the information in our building inspection reports.

-With our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into your report, you are able to actually see any issues that may be found.
-Thanks to our comprehensive report, it is no wonder we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into your report, you can actually see any issues that could be identified.
+Through our detailed report, it is no wonder that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports